 At Villanova Law, students have the unique opportunity to pursue a sports law concentration that provides them with specialized knowledge and experience crucial for potential careers in the world of amateur and professional sports.

-With mentorship opportunities, case competitions, and events like the Moorad Speaker Series, Villanova Law's sports law program goes above and beyond to prepare students for exciting careers in sports law.
+With mentorship opportunities, case competitions, and events like the Moorad Speaker Series, Villanova Law's sports law concentration goes above and beyond to prepare students for exciting careers in sports law.

 The University of North Carolina School of Law stands out as a powerhouse in the field of sports law that’s celebrated for its distinctive approach and exceptional offerings.
 What sets UNC Law apart is its unwavering dedication to experiential learning, providing students with immersive, real-world opportunities right from the start.